 The Sid and Reva Dewberry Department of Civil, Environmental, and Infrastructure Engineering educates, trains and motivates young, talented minds in the civil engineering disciplines.
 For 4,000 years engineers have shaped and influenced our physical environment, and we continue to design and develop the complex infrastructure necessary for harmonious urban living.
 Infrastructure which includes the construction and maintenance of: intelligent transportation systems; water supply systems; water treatment plants; structural engineering of public works—dams, bridges, roads, canals, tunnels, harbors and buildings; environmental protection systems; and security systems.
 Infrastructure based on sound, sophisticated civil engineering principles and technology-based best practices.
 Infrastructure that ensures the water we drink is safe; that the bridges we cross are solid; that our transportation systems take us to school and into space.

-The Sid and Reva Dewberry Department of Civil, Environmental, and Infrastructure Engineering at George Mason University offers four degree programs to prepare graduates for engineering practice.
-These include a Bachelor of Science in Civil and Infrastructure Engineering (BS-CIE) that prepares students for registration and practice as Professional Engineers; a Master of Science in Civil and Infrastructure Engineering; a Master of Engineering in Geotechnical, Construction, and Structural Engineering; and a Ph.D. in Civil and Infrastructure Engineering.
+The Sid and Reva Dewberry Department of Civil, Environmental, and Infrastructure Engineering at George Mason University offers three degree programs to prepare graduates for engineering practice.
+These include a Bachelor of Science in Civil and Infrastructure Engineering (BS-CIE) that prepares students for registration and practice as Professional Engineers; a Master of Science in Civil and Infrastructure Engineering (MS-CIE); and a Ph.D. in Civil and Infrastructure Engineering.

 The Department’s signature educational experience leverages our special relationship with the local civil engineering industry in Virginia and the Washington DC metropolitan area.
 This partnership creates a synergistic relationship for our students who benefit both in the classroom and through internships from exposure to engineering practice.
 This early exposure positions our graduates for stable, well-paid careers in a profession with a projected job growth rate of 24% over the next ten years.